 - 1/2 teaspoon nutmeg

 - Preheat oven to 400 degrees Fahrenheit.

 - Place butter in large sauté pan over medium heat.
-As soon as butter is melted, add 8 fresh sage leaves and garlic to pan.
+As soon as butter is melted, add 8 fresh sage leaves to pan.
 Let infuse until butter has browned slightly, remove from heat.
 Remove sage leaves with a slotted spoon or tongs and reserve for later.

 - Once bread cubes are toasted, set aside in a large bowl.